 Click Here for tab for Landslide by Fleetwood Mac

 One of the things that lends Sam Smith so well to sad songs is his ability to reach a high falsetto range which really pulls at the heartstrings.
 Yet he also maintains a richness and tone to his voice which makes him one of the most unique and beloved singers around.
-The official video for Stay With Me has topped over 1 billion views on YouTube.
+The official video for Stay with Me has topped over 1.1 billion views on YouTube.

-Despite the song just having light drums and piano with very prominent gospel-style backing vocals, there is a very clear and defined vocal melody and chord progression which makes it translate to the guitar exceptionally well.
+Despite having just light drums and piano with very prominent gospel-style backing vocals, there’s a very clear and defined vocal melody and chord progression which makes it translate to the guitar exceptionally well.
 The chord progression is nice and simple yet has just enough spice with that diminished chord to keep things interesting.

 The original rendition prominently features bass and piano, but the chord progression, beat, and strumming patterns can easily be translated to the guitar.
 The provided video lesson demonstrates this perfectly and shows how the song can be played with just some simple barred and open chords.